gabilaza/address-correction/README.md

 # Address correction - PA Project 2023

 - Write an algorithm that corrects the fields country, state, city of a postal address.
 The Spring boot project will expose a REST API that will receive an address as input and return its corrected form.
-It is not allowed to use and external APIs or libraries that process Addresses.
+It is not allowed to use any external APIs or libraries that process Addresses.